michael-is-coding/todoapp/README.md

 - mark todo item as done
 - mark todo item as not done
 - mark todo item as in progress
+- list only items with specific status
 - edit/replace a todo item

+## BUG

+- deal with applying 2 statuses, we should only be able to apply one

 ## How it is gonna work?